georgexyz19/inkscapetutorial.org/content/posts/extension15_selection.md

 ## Selection

-One piece of information Inkscape transmits to an extension is selected elements.
+One piece of information which Inkscape sends to an extension is selected elements.
-The extension receives command line arguments which are the ids of selected elements from Inkscape.
+The extension receives ids of selected elements as command line arguments from Inkscape.

 For example, we have a drawing with 4 selected elements as shown below.
 When we click